lucaZardini/computer-vision/README.md

 To run the project, start the main.py script.
 By default, it runs the feature detection algorithms implemented with the Lucas Kanade Optical Flow tracking algorithm.
-To select only one method or to run the Kalman Filter tracker, open the manager.py script and change the line 20 according to your desire.
+To select only one method or to run the Kalman Filter tracker, open the `manager.py` script and change the line 20 according to your desire.
 The following is an example to select the ORB detector with the Kalman Filter tracker
 ```python
 if tracker.detector.name() == FeatureDetectorAlgorithm.ORB.value and tracker.tracking.name() == FeatureTrackingAlgorithm.KALMAN_FILTER.value:
 ```
+To run the project using the keypoints computed offline, you need to follow these steps:
+1. Run the `create_keypoints.py` script in the util package specifying your video
+2. Run the `main.py` script by setting the _online_ parameter to `False`.

+To save the video, set the _save_video_ flag to `True` in the `main.py` script and run it.